digidem/mapeo-desktop/docs/offline_tiles.md

 their generosity by downloading more than what you need.

 ## Tell Mapeo about the imagery

+If you'd like more fine-grained control of your imagery, and do not want to use our autmoatic import tool, you can manage it yourself on the filesystem.

 Copy the folder of tiles into a folder named `tiles` in Mapeo's folder in your application directory.
 Note that on Windows Settings & Data (Subfolder `Roaming`) is seperated from the application (Subfolder `local`).